nonomal/FidelityFX-SDK/docs/getting-started/building-samples.md

 <h3>Building the project</h3>

 The Visual Studio solution file (.sln) will contain all projects needed to build the effect sample.
 To build the projects in the solution, you should click on ``Build`` and then ``Build solution`` from the menu at the top of Visual Studio.
-This will build all dependencies of the sample (such as the FidelityFX Cauldron Framework), then build the sample application.
+This will build all dependencies of the sample (such as the Cauldron Framework), then build the sample application.

 <h3>Running the project</h3>